alephium/docs/docs/wallet/Basic functions.md

 ![step04](https://github.com/alephium/docs/assets/88235023/f3192c1e-9cf8-432b-9283-784c97ea3108)

-Optionally you could choose to use Schnorr signatures (more information about this feature can be found [here](https://twitter.com/alephium/status/1648310494661595137).
+Optionally you could choose to use Schnorr signatures (more information about this feature can be found [here](https://twitter.com/alephium/status/1648310494661595137)).
 Once you’re done, click “Create a new Alephium Account.”

 You can repeat this process for every group (0, 1, 2, 3) you want an address on.

 # How to generate a new address for a specific group in the Desktop Wallet

-You need to take these steps to create an address for a specific group.
-Sometimes this is needed to interact with dApps in the Alephium Blockchain.
-(Click [here](https://twitter.com/alephium/status/1681307477961482241) to know more about groups in Alephium).

 * Unlock your Desktop Wallet.